echojc/echojc.github.io/content/posts/2013-11-04-exploring-scala-macros-map-to-case-class-conversion.md

 Behind all the flashiness, however, it's actually fairly straightforward.
 Let's go through this one part at a time.

-## implicit function to trigger macro
+## Implicit function to trigger macro

 We start off with the implicit method that triggers the macro: